DengMinghua/miniLang/README.md

 # miniLang
-A C-like language interpretor implemented in Haskell.
+A C-like language interpreter Implemented in Haskell.